bkrishnamachari/musiclifx/README.txt

 The sample wav file provided chopin.wav is taken from: https://archive.org/details/Chopin-NocturneOp.9No.2

-There are two main python files included here:
+There are two main python files included here; they must both be run simultaneously (say in different terminals):

-1. playmusic.py: reads the wav file and sets amplitude in data file, in real time. uses pyaudio.
+1. playmusic.py: reads the wav file and sets amplitude in data file, in real time. uses pyaudio (pyaudio can be installed using sudo apt-get install python-pyaudio python3-pyaudio)

 2. playlight.py: Sets lifx light bulb brightness according to amplitude in data file, in real time. uses lifxlan, from https://github.com/mclarkk/lifxlan